tapilew/payer-tiger/README.md

 - **POST `/api/app`:** Handles payment transaction creation
   - Query Parameters: `creatorHandle`, `contentId`
   - Returns: `ExecutionResponse` with serialized transaction
+- **GET `/api/content`:** Fetches all creator content from paywall.json
+- **POST `/api/content`:** Creates new content entries in paywall.json

+### Creator Dashboard

+The creator dashboard (`/dashboard`) provides a user-friendly interface for content creators to:

+- **Connect Wallet:** Native support for MetaMask, Core wallet, and other injected providers
+- **Network Management:** Automatic detection and switching to Avalanche Fuji
+- **Content Creation:** Simple form to create premium content with:
+  - Creator handle input
+  - Content title and description
+  - Private content URL
+  - USDC pricing
+- **Content Management:** View all created content with:
+  - Content details and pricing
+  - Auto-generated Sherry Mini-App share URLs
+  - One-click copy functionality for social media sharing
+- **Real-time Sync:** All content syncs with the backend `paywall.json` used by the Sherry endpoint

+**Access the dashboard:** Navigate to `/dashboard` after connecting your wallet on the homepage.

 ### File Structure